swissup/swissup.github.io/m2/extensions/ajaxlayerednavigation/index.md

 ![Quantity enabled](/images/m2/ajaxlayerednavigation/qty-yes.png)
 ![Quantity disabled](/images/m2/ajaxlayerednavigation/qty-no.png)

+Help customers to instantly find necessary items by displaying a handy search box in a product filter.

-`Show search by options` - Enable/Disable search by filter options
+`Show search by options` - Enable/Disable a search box by options

 `Show search form when options count is larger than` - Show search if options more then 5 for example.
 It depends on the previous config option.